Independent counsel sought for MF Global probe

 Michael Grimm, a first-term Republican congressman from New York City and member of the House Financial Services Committee, has circulated to colleagues a proposed letter that would ask U.S. Attorney General Eric Holder to step aside.

-In a report in February, Giddens said the shortfall in customer funds was caused by the improper commingling of customer money with corporate funds, but it gave no indication as to whether the mixing was intentional.

-Sources have told Reuters, meanwhile, that the Justice Department and other investigators, including the FBI, have not found clear evidence of criminal intent by Corzine or other MF Global leaders.

-But Grimm’s letter suggests that Corzine’s ties to Washington, including with “highly placed individuals” in the government who are “very close” to the U.S. Department of Justice probe, warrant the appointment of an independent counsel.
+Grimm’s letter, earlier reported by Fox Business News, suggests that Corzine’s ties to Washington, including with “highly placed individuals” in the government who are “very close” to the U.S. Department of Justice probe, warrants the naming of an independent counsel.

 Federal law authorizes such an appointment when a Justice Department probe “may result in a personal, financial or political conflict of interest,” the letter said.
 “Clearly the case of MF Global and Mr. Corzine falls under this section.”